-This is more common if their bone scans show continued loss of bone mass, they have had a fall or broken bone in the last year, or if they have not instituted important lifestyle changes to slow the progression of their disease.
+This is more common if your bone scans show continued loss of bone mass, you have had a fall or broken bone in the last year, or if you have not instituted important lifestyle changes to slow the progression of the disease.

 A life insurance company will decline an applicant if the individual has chronic pain and their condition has shown signs of constant progression over the years.